Calculate the annual percentage rate using our APR calculator.

 APR vs. APY

 APY stands for Annual Percentage Yield.
 APY is the interest rate that is calculated once compounding is taken into effect.
-Since this is a compounding interest rate, the more frequent the compounding, the higher the total interest will be.
+With the APY, the more frequent the compounding, the higher the total interest will be.

 So, they are similar in that they both annualize the interest rate (and why they both have “annual” in their names).